xtodorovic/ai-assisted-sca/README.md

 ## 📚 Overview

-This project explores the use of Artificial Intelligence techniques, particularly deep learning models, to perform side-channel attacks on cryptographic implementations.
+This project uses Artificial Intelligence techniques, particularly deep learning models, to perform side-channel attacks on cryptographic implementations.
 The goal is to demonstrate how AI can enhance the efficiency and accuracy of these attacks by learning patterns from physical leakage data on power traces.

 ---